Halkfr/kohvi-foorum/README.md

 TODO:

 Most important:
-Create fetch with offset and limit to get old messages Fix bugs with loading messages
 Create post view page with comments and etc and error page Sort userlist by active conversation + exclude them from basic sort Acs Make notifications for messages

 Small stuff:
-Make total of 20 default users and 10 default posts Move active chat to the top in real time
+Make smooth transition on loading old messages with scroll event Make total of 20 default users and 10 default posts Move active chat to the top in real time
 Handle errors